A Time Travel Story (work in progress)

 Jacob quickly tied a rock and tossed it, missing the first three tries.
-On the fourth the rock barely missed the man’s head but he managed to grab the rope.
+On the fourth, the rock barely missed the man’s head but he managed to grab the rope.
 As they both pulled on opposite ends the large sphere easily floated towards Jacob.
-Just before it reached the edge Jacob stoped.
+Just before it reached the edge Jacob stopped pulling.

 “I understand that this is probably a little strange.
-Frankly, I’m just excited you speak english.
+Frankly, I’m just excited you speak English.
 Especially given that the sky is orange.”
-The man said that last part while looking at the sky and sounding genuinely surprised.
+The man said, looking at the sky and sounding genuinely surprised.
 “I didn’t know what to expect.
 But I promise I probably have as many questions for you as you do for me.
-But perhaps we can get aquatinted once I get off this ball. ”
+Perhaps we can get aquatinted once I get off this ball. ”

-It was a long response to have pretty much no answer.
-But still, there was something Jacob trusted about this man so he pulled the sphere the final few feet to shore.
+That wasn’t really an answer.
+But, there was something Jacob trusted about this man so he pulled the sphere the final few feet to shore.
 Once on land Jacob stepped even closer to look at the stranger’s attire.
 He was wearing the whitest shirt and pants Jacob had ever seen.
 He had to wash them at least once a week.
 Jacob had seen outfits similar to this in some of the picture books in his library.
 Most of those books were 200+ years old and falling apart.

 “Papa died in the water.”
 Jacob pointed at the pond but didn’t elaborate any further and the man didn’t ask.
 “I didn’t know my mom.”

 “Well, can you take me to the closest adult?
 I have an agenda I’d really like to stick with, so the sooner I can talk to someone the better.”